 10. Becoming a Russian speaker gives you membership of a (relatively) exclusive club.

-With Russian we’re not talking a mainstream “school” language.
+In English-speaking countries, at least, Russian is not a mainstream “school” language.
 Leave Spanish and other such easy options to the masses.
 Leave Chinese to those mindlessly chasing the latest trend.
 Of course, real exclusivity only comes when you learn a lesser-used language (like Basque or Welsh) but, all the same, if you choose Russian you’ll be joining a relatively exclusive club of true connoisseurs.

 Ok, I’ll stop the teasing 🙂 .

 I’m just trying to say a couple of things.

 First, not that many people in the English-speaking world take the trouble of learning Russian.
 If you do, it should go down well with Russian speakers and you’ll have a set of perspectives and cultural references which will be (for better or worse) quite unusual in your peer group.

 Second, how about supply and demand?
 From my perspective as a first language English speaker, it’s true that the market seems awash with young Russians educated privately in England at vast expense, native or near-native English-Russian bilinguals with whom you, hapless learner, may feel you could never compete.
 That said, they’re not all going to want to work as interpreters at the UN (they’ll be far too busy doing boring things on daddy’s yacht or making serious money in hedge funds or technology).